Pelvic Pain: Causes, Symptoms, and When to Seek Medical Help

 An ectopic pregnancy occurs when an embryo implants itself anywhere outside of the uterus and starts growing.
 In an ectopic pregnancy, patients will have a positive pregnancy test and may have nausea and vomiting and other pregnancy symptoms.
 Anyone who suspects that they have an ectopic pregnancy should seek immediate medical care, as this is a life-threatening condition.

-8. Ovarian cyst
+8. Ovarian Cyst

 Pelvic pain can also be caused by ovarian cysts.
 Ovarian cysts are a normal finding in a functional ovary.
 Every month multiple follicles containing eggs will grow in preparation for ovulation.
 One follicle will grow larger and form a cyst that ovulates.